The guiding principles of the development of Seeds of STEM units

 Nature of Assessment

-Seeds of STEM units include formative and summative authentic embedded assessments.
-The variety of activities allows children to demonstrate their understanding in different ways and allows teachers to record children’s mastery of learning outcomes.
+Seeds of STEM units includes formative and summative authentic embedded assessments.
+The variety of activities allows children to demonstrate their understanding differently and will enable teachers to record children’s mastery of learning outcomes.